Like Wow – Wipeout

-"Like Wow – Wipeout" is a song written by Dave Faulkner and recorded by Australian rock group Hoodoo Gurus for their album Mars Needs Guitars!.
+"Like Wow – Wipeout" is a song written by Dave Faulkner and recorded by Australian rock group Hoodoo Gurus.
 It was released in October 1985 as the second single from the group's second studio album, Mars Needs Guitars! and peaked at number 16 on the Australian charts.

-In June 2000, DaveFaulkner said "...[it] was only recorded as a b-side but producer Charles Fisher thought it "had something" and should be included on the album.
+In June 2000, Dave Faulkner said: "[It] was only recorded as a B-side but producer Charles Fisher thought it 'had something' and should be included on the album.
 No-one was more surprised than us when it became the second single and our biggest hit at the time.
-We just liked it because it was noisy.".
+We just liked it because it was noisy."